MightyFilipns/MightyFilipns/README.md

 ## Hi there 👋
-Currently learning about low-level programming, CPU and digital circuitry design Sometimes contributes to the Cuberite repo.
+Currently learning about low-level programming, CPU and digital circuitry design

+Sometimes contribute to the Cuberite repo.

 Game modder

-Favourite games: Minecraft, Factorio, Terraria, Horizon Zero Dawn, Horizon Forbidden West
+Favourite games: Minecraft, Factorio, Terraria, Horizon Zero Dawn, Horizon Forbidden West, GTA V, God of War

 <!--
 **MightyFilipns/MightyFilipns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.